Select a guide below:

 Step 5: Practice for technical interviews

-Preparing the right way for technical interviews can double your interview scores.
-But how do you know what to practice and how do you know that you are doing it correctly?
+Practicing the right way for technical interviews can double your interview performance score.
+But how do you know what to practice and how do you know you are doing it correctly?

 Always start with clarifying questions

 Know how to get help